Overseas applicants please click here to find out more information about our international admissions process.

-Once you have completed the online registration and we have received your child’s current school reference and report, the next stage is our entrance assessment process.
+Once you have completed the online Application Form and we have received your child’s current school reference and report, the next stage is our entrance assessment process.

 St Chris has a selection procedure that is designed to identify pupils who are able to benefit from our balanced and well-rounded education, and to make a positive contribution towards the life of the School.
 Every aspect of the assessment process is taken into account when taking the decision about whether to offer a place.